Written: September 2021

 - Quality Instruction First

 In an individual setting, teachers have more time to focus on the student.
 Classrooms can often be full of distractions like other students and administrative responsibilities.
-When that excess is removed, the teacher can have more constructive conversations with each student and tailor activities to their needs.
+However, when that excess is removed, the teacher can have more constructive conversations with each student and tailor activities to their specific needs.

 - Individualized Lessons

 A one-on-one setting allows teachers to customize activities to students’ strengths, address their weaknesses, and include their interests to keep them engaged.
 Strengths should be celebrated and honed.
 Weaknesses can be practiced using different techniques until mastered.
 Interests can be implemented to keep the student engaged in lessons and help build positive rapport.
 Students and teachers become more invested in their learning and work in these instances when they are building personalized goals and connections.
 Students will be more engaged and teachers will be more stimulated, all while meeting school and state objectives.

 - Fosters Independence

 - Builds Confidence

 Asking for help can be intimidating and embarrassing, especially in a big classroom setting.
 Some social challenges take practice before students feel comfortable expressing themselves.
 This one-on-one environment allows students to build trust with their teacher and feel confident when asking questions.
 After receiving positive feedback from their teacher and getting the communication they need, students will be more prepared to ask questions throughout their schooling and careers.
 This helps students develop intrinsic motivation when it comes to their learning experiences both inside and outside of the classroom setting.